swoop-inc/spark-records/docs/main/tut/docs.md

 jc.printStats()
 ```

-Metrics are immediately available whether job execution succeeds of fails because they are implemented using Spark accumulators.
+Metrics are immediately available whether job execution succeeds or fails because they're implemented using Spark accumulators.
 You don't have to worry about the slowdown caused by chatting to a remote collection service or the complexity of having to query the data after the job completes.
-You also don't have to fret about what will happen to your remote collection endpoint if you suddenly started processing a complex job on a 1,000 node cluster.
+You also don't have to fret about what will happen to your remote collection endpoint if you suddenly start processing a complex job on a 1,000 node cluster.
 Collect your own metrics using `jc.inc()`.

 Automatic metrics collection enables automatic data quality checks.
 In this case, we expect 10 inputs, no errors and no skipped inputs.
 (A skipped input is one where no record is emitted and no error is generated.)